mozilla/openbadges-backpack/README.md

   * This URL should be stable - any badge issued from it relies on its existence for verification.

-  * Both of these problems will be solved in the near-term future by supporting signed assertions, so you'll only need to expose a URL containing your public key.

 3. Make a POST request to the open badge creator with the assertion URL.
 If validation passes, you will receive an HTTP 200 with `content-type: image/png`,